isovector/certainty-by-construction/src/book/Chapter4-Relations.lagda.md

 When exactly is one vertex reachable from another?
 The easiest case is if we already have an edge in `_⇒_` that connects two vertices.
-As a trivial case, two vertices are already connect if they are the same.
+As a trivial case, two vertices already connect if they are the same.
 Finally, if we know an intermediary vertex is reachable from our starting point, and that the goal is reachable from there, we can connect the two paths.
 This gives rise to a very straightforward definition: